-Thermally excited heavy nuclei de-excite by emitting light particles, like neutrons, protons, or α -particles.
-At relatively low excitation energies ($E^ < 80 \text{ MeV}$), only neutron evaporation takes place, while the emission of a proton or α -particle is unlikely [50].
-Emission of high-energy γ -rays in competition with neutron evaporation is rare and is therefore neglected in the present study.
-At the end of the de-excitation chain, below the neutron separation energy, the remaining excitation energy and angular momentum are exhausted by the low-energy γ -rays emission.
-The latter stage of the decay process is not included in the model, since it does not affect the observables of interest in this work.
+Thermally excited heavy nuclei deexcite by emitting light particles, such as neutrons, protons, or α particles.
+At relatively low excitation energies ($E^ < 80$ MeV), only neutron evaporation takes place, while the emission of a proton or α particle is unlikely [52].
+Emission of high-energy γ rays in competition with neutron evaporation is rare and is therefore neglected in the present study.
+At the end of the deexcitation chain, below the neutron separation energy, the remaining excitation energy and angular momentum are exhausted by